Ask any question regarding contact lenses and we will answer it within a few days. The most interesting questions will be displayed on our site.

 Corneal vascularization and changing the type of contact lenses

 Reply: First of all, I would recommend finding out the reason of your vascularization.
-It could be incorrect usage or that the Surevue. lenses weren’t picked properly.
+It could be incorrect usage of the Surevue.
+Maybe the lenses weren’t picked properly.
 If the vascularization really is mild, I would recommend a completely new type of lenses.
 The important thing is that contact lenses fit you in all aspects (high oxygen permeability is not the most important part) and that the eye exam is done properly.

 Can I switch from Air Optix lenses to Air Optix Aqua?